Our evidence-based analysis of Alpha GPC features

 You can buy can alpha GPC from PureNootropics.net, our recommended supplier of nootropic supplements.

 Alternatively, you can purchase alpha GPC on Amazon.
-We recommend the following brand for their high-quality products:
+We recommend the following brand for its high-quality products:

 Alpha GPC is a safe, well-tolerated, and highly effective nootropic.

 It’s been the subject of decades of research and is recognized worldwide as a powerful memory enhancer, prescribed by physicians throughout Europe and Russia for a variety of memory and cognitive disorders.

 Studies show that it’s also a neuroprotectant that helps maintain the biochemical balance of the brain.
 It promotes the production of human growth hormone, which may improve strength, shorten recovery time following exercise, and encourage the building of lean muscle mass.